Equivariant Flow Matching for Symmetry-Breaking Bifurcation Problems: Experiments and Results

-\paragraph{Coin Flip:} To model a coin flip, we take as input the amount of money you bet (positive for heads, negative for tails), and then predict your winnings as an output.
-This means the outcome is either the same as the input (winning the amount you bet) or the negative of the input (losing the amount you bet).
-Our dataset consists of 1000 inputs $x_i$ sampled uniformly from the range $[-100, 100]$, with corresponding outputs is $y_i \in \{x_i, -x_i\}$ with equal probability.
-800 of these data points are used for training, 200 for testing.
+To model a coin flip, we take as input the amount of money one bets (positive for heads, negative for tails), and then predict the winnings as output.
+This means the outcome is either the same as the input (winning the bet amount) or the negative of the input (losing the bet amount).
+Our dataset consists of 1000 inputs $x_i$ sampled uniformly from the range $[-100, 100]$, with corresponding outputs $y_i \in \{x_i, -x_i\}$ with equal probability.
+We use 800 of these data points for training and 200 for testing.

 As a non-probabilistic baseline, we used an MLP with 2 hidden layers of 32 neurons per layer, trained for 52 epochs (early stopping), with batch size 64 and learning rate $10^{-4}$.
 For the VAE, we used an MLP encoder-decoder with 2 hidden layers of 32 neurons, latent dimension 16, and an additional MLP for conditioning on the bet amount.
 The VAE was trained for 1000 epochs with learning rate $10^{-3}$.
 For flow matching, we used a similar MLP to predict the flow field with Gaussian prior noise of standard deviation 1.0.

 Even though the model is not equivariant, we still test symmetric coupling in the form of picking $-1$ or $+1$ depending on which is closer to the prior sample.

 Figure~\ref{fig:coinflip} compares deterministic, VAE, and flow matching predictions, showing that the deterministic model fails to capture the bimodality, while the VAE captures it but with a blurry distribution that is not concentrated around the two solutions.
 In contrast, the flow matching model captures the bimodality with a much sharper distribution.